valentjn/vscode-ltex/README.md

 - `We look forward to welcome you.`
 - `Are human beings any different than animals?`

-A classic use case of LT<sub>E</sub>X is checking scientific L<sup>A</sup>T<sub>E</sub>X papers in VS Code, but why not check your next blog post, book chapter, or long e-mail before you send it to someone else?
+A classic use case of LT<sub>E</sub>X is checking scientific L<sup>A</sup>T<sub>E</sub>X papers, but why not check your next blog post, book chapter, or long e-mail before you send it to someone else?

 [Find more information and documentation about LT<sub>E</sub>X on the official website.][website]